ni/nimi-python/docs/nidcpower/class.rst

-            :type index: basic sequence types or str or int
+            :type indices: basic sequence types or str or int

             :rtype: list of str
             :return:

-                    The returned channel name(s) at the specified index.
+                    The channel name(s) at the specified indices.